Silver mining in the United States

 Silver mining in the United States began on a major scale with the discovery of the Comstock Lode in Nevada in 1858.
-The industry suffered greatly from the demonetization of silver in 1873 by the Coinage Act of 1873, known pejoratively as the "Crime of 73", but silver mining continues today.
+The industry suffered after the demonetization of silver in 1873 by the Coinage Act of 1873.

-United States mines produced 1,170 tons of silver in 2014, 17% of the silver it used, while 63% of consumption was imported, from Mexico, Canada, Peru and Chile, and the remainder was derived from recycling.
-Three US mines had silver as their primary product, and 39 mines reported silver as a byproduct of gold and base metals production.
-Alaska was the country's leading silver-producing state, followed by Nevada and Idaho.
+United States mines produced 1,100 tons of silver in 2024, making up approximately 4.4% of the worldwide production of silver.
+Four US mines had silver as their primary product, and 31 mines reported silver as a byproduct of gold and base metals production.
+Alaska was the country's leading silver-producing state, followed by Idaho.

-Interest in silver mining has increased in recent years because of an increased price for the metal: the average silver price increased from $4.39 per troy ounce for the year 2001, to $13.45 per troy ounce for 2007.
+Interest in silver mining has increased in recent years because of an increased price for the metal: the average silver price increased from $4.39 per troy ounce in 2001, to $13.45 per troy ounce in 2007.
 In 2011, silver prices rose to almost $49 per troy ounce in April before dropping to around $34 per troy ounce in late June.
 In March 2016, the silver price was around $15 per troy ounce.